cienceTM/Vaser/README.md

 Edit: August 30th, 2024

-last time i check this does not work, some functions still work but not the code you want to be copying most likely but if you want it, VaserSource.lua has the unobfuscated code
+Last I checked, this doesn't work; some functions might still be functional, but not the code you're looking to copy.
+The unobfuscated code is in VaserSource.lua.

 Vaser is a Script for Roblox SharkBite 2